codemaster05330/timoanttila/content/about.md

 - Learning how to live a real life.
 - Interested in artificial intelligence, the wonders of technology, and human behavior.
-- Photographing all kinds of beautiful on [Instagram](https://www.instagram.com/_timoanttila/).
 - Proud father of two pets; border collie Deli and cat Sera.
 - Nature lover.
 - Volunteer at [The Mannerheim League for Child Welfare](https://hameenpiiri.mll.fi/), [Plan International Finland](https://plan.fi/en).